As King Charles III is treated for cancer, here is the order of succession to the British throne - WTOP News

 21. Zara Tindall, daughter of Princess Anne and Mark Phillips.

-22. Mia Tindall, elder daughter of Zara and her husband, Mike Tindall.
+22. Mia Tindall, older daughter of Zara and her husband, Mike Tindall.

 23. Lena Tindall, younger daughter of Zara and Mike Tindall.